Frequently Asked Questions

 A: A range of new applications and services may be enabled in the home as a result of UFB, including:

-- video conferencing (home-to-home, home-to-school etc.)
+- Video conferencing (home-to-home, home-to-school etc.)

 - IP TV and new advanced TV services such as 3D and High Definition services.

-- home Wide Area Network, allowing multiple homes (for example across an extended family) to easily store, access and share large amounts of information such as video or photos
+- Home Wide Area Network, allowing multiple homes (for example across an extended family) to easily store, access and share large amounts of information such as video or photos

 - Cloud computing applications for game-playing, office applications, online backup, file syncing and so forth

-- tele-health applications in the home
+- Tele-health applications in the home

-- education applications in the home
+- Education applications in the home

-- remote working / working from home
+- Remote working / working from home

 A: Fibre certainly enables the delivery of a rich portfolio of entertainment options, but it’s for RSPs to determine what they choose to offer.
-RSPs will be able to outline their services as the UFB deployment progresses.
-The UFB will fully support voice, internet and video and it will be the RSPs decision as to what products they offer.

 A: Yes.
 For example the basic residential product includes an Ethernet port and an ATA (Analogue Telephony Adapter) port.
-Voice services could be offered using either port, or both.
+Voice services can be offered using either port, or both.
 The ATA port supports legacy voice telephony akin to the PSTN (Public Switched Telephony Network) used by most NZ households and businesses today, while the Ethernet port supports Voice over IP.